Digital Realty and Brookfield Infrastructure to Establish Joint Venture to Develop and Operate Data Centers on PlatformDIGITAL® in India

 50/50 Joint Venture to enable new connected data communities in India

-BROOKFIELD, News, July 14, 2021 (GLOBE NEWSWIRE) -- Digital Realty (: DLR), the largest global provider of cloud- and carrier-neutral data center, colocation and interconnection solutions, and Brookfield Infrastructure Partners L.P.
-(TSX: BIP.UN; : BIP) and its institutional partners (“Brookfield Infrastructure”) announced today an agreement to establish a 50/50 joint venture focused on the development, ownership and operation of institutional quality data centers in India.
+AUSTIN, Texas, July 14, 2021 /PRNewswire/ -- Digital Realty (NYSE: DLR), the largest global provider of cloud- and carrier-neutral data center, colocation and interconnection solutions, and Brookfield Infrastructure L.P.
+(TSX: BIP.UN; NYSE: BIP) ("Brookfield Infrastructure") announced today an agreement to establish a 50/50 joint venture focused on the development, ownership and operation of institutional quality data centers in India.
 The joint venture will operate under the brand name BAM Digital Realty.

 With a population of over 1.4 billion, the world's fifth-largest economy in terms of GDP and an expanding focus on the digital delivery of services, India represents a key market opportunity to extend coverage, capacity and connectivity options for the world's leading service providers as well as local and global enterprise customers.
 India is a high-growth market, with data center demand expected to significantly increase, driven by rapidly growing data consumption, digitization of the economy, the onset of 5G and data localization trends.